 They lyrics in Hot Scary Summer and Little Bigot tackle big issues of homophobia and same sex relationships that are not often found in folk and indie music.
 Was that a scary thought process or did you even think about it?

-Then Little Bigot was more addressing those people, the people who are threatening you and I just thought it would be interesting to see where I could take that.
-In fact it sort of ended as a love song.
-It sort of says we're the same and it's ok.
-Sort of embracing that person.
+Then Little Bigot was more addressing those people, the people who are threatening you.
+I just thought it would be interesting to see where I could take that.
+In fact, it sort of ended as a love song.
+It sort of says we're the same and it's ok; sort of embracing that person.
 I guess it was a sort of test for me.
-The more I talk about it now the more I realise it probably was therapy.
+The more I talk about it now the more I realize it probably was therapy.

 Which of your lyrics are you most proud of?

 At the moment I'm really enjoying singing The Soul Serene.
 I really like the way it talks about nothing almost.
 There's loads of space in those words.
 There's a reason why it comes after Hot Scary Summer.
-I remember writing that song and I was trying to relay the feeling of; you're on your own suddenly, you're by the sea and there's loads of space around you and you're like "whoa, where am I, who am I and what am I doing?"
-It's like a moment of change in your life.
+I remember writing that song and I was trying to relay the feeling of; you're on your own suddenly, you're by the sea and there's loads of space around you and you're like, 'Whoa, where am I, who am I and what am I doing?"
+It's a moment of change in your life.
 It's a song about being at peace with that change and trying to let it in.
-I kind of like the line "I go walking on the shore, wonder what I'm walking for and I find chameleon dreams in my mind".
-I kind of like the idea of changing colours and being ok with that and allowing those colours to change.
+I kind of like the line, "I go walking on the shore, wonder what I'm walking for and I find chameleon dreams in my mind".
+I kind of like the idea of changing colors and being ok with that and allowing those colors to change.
 Being at peace I guess, step into the soul serene.
-It's nice to have that song on the album because it's kind of like a centrepiece to the album for me because it sort of encompasses the aims of the rest of the songs in that they are all trying to find some sort of piece but then this one is about actually being there you know, being in that moment.
-That might be my favourite.
+It's nice to have that song on the album because it's kind of like a centerpiece to the album for me because it sort of encompasses the aims of the rest of the songs in that they are all trying to find some sort of piece but then this one is about actually being there you know, being in that moment.
+That might be my favorite.

 Text Ger Tierney